FindMySchool LogoFindMySchool

 Barnsley’s admissions guidance for community and voluntary controlled schools describes the standard priority sequence, including children with an Education, Health and Care Plan naming the school, then looked-after and previously looked-after children, then siblings, then distance from the home address to the school entrance (straight-line measurement).

 Parents who are using distance as part of their shortlisting should use FindMySchoolMap Search to check their precise measurement to the school gate, and then keep an eye on how allocation distances change year to year.
-Even without a published “last distance offered” figure for this school in the available dataset, small differences can matter in heavily competed primary allocations.
+Even without a published “furthest distance at which a place was offered” figure for this school in the available results, small differences can matter in heavily competed primary allocations.

 Applications